CarloWood/systemd-netns/README.md

  * Recent version of systemd
  * iproute2

-For installation, run `make install` with root privilege.
+For installation, run `make [DESTDIR=/somepath...] install` with root privilege.

-You can run `make uninstall` to remove the systemd units, but the configs located in `/etc/conf.d/netns/` will not be removed.
+You can run `make [DESTDIR=/somepath...] uninstall` to remove the systemd units.
+The configs located in `$DESTDIR/etc/conf.d/netns/` will not be removed.

 ## Usage

+Below `NSTYPE` and `NSNAME` are arbitrary strings existing of alpha-numerical characters.
+The latter might be used as part of a device name, so keep them short as well. `NSNAME` is the instance of a service and will be used as the netns (network namespace). `NSTYPE` must exist as `NSTYPE.conf` in `/etc/conf.d/netns` which defines what it does.

 To add a new `NSTYPE` create a configuration file `/etc/conf.d/netns/NSTYPE.conf`.
 Optionally, create a file `/etc/conf.d/netns/NSTYPE-NSNAME.conf` that will only be sourced for the network namespace `NSNAME`.

 Run `/usr/sbin/netnsupdate`.
-This must be done every time you add (or remove) a `/etc/conf.d/netns/NSTYPE.conf` file (not necessary if just edit a `.conf` file).
+This must be done every time you add (or remove) a `/etc/conf.d/netns/NSTYPE.conf` file (not necessary if you just edit a `.conf` file).

 The contents of both `.conf` files together must specify the following bash functions.
 Normally these would be defined in `/etc/conf.d/netns/NSTYPE.conf`.